Machine-check exception: OS/360

 In OS/360, the installation can choose several levels of support for handling machine checks.
 The most sophisticated, Machine Check Handler (MCH), records failure data on SYS1.LOGREC and attempts recovery.
 The installation can print those data using the Environmental Record Editing and Printing Program (EREP) service aid or the stand-alone version SEREP.
 The MCH can handle memory failures in refreshable nucleus control sections by reading a fresh copy from SYS1.ASRLIB and can handle memory errors in SVC transient areas by reading a fresh copy of the SVC module from SYS1.SVCLIB.

 z/OS

 In z/OS the installation can either use an ERDS or can define a z/OS System Logger log stream to hold the error data.
 As with OS/360, the installation uses EREP to print those data; SEREP is no longer available.
 The MCH is no longer optional, and handles many more failure modes than the OS/360 MCH.

 Microsoft Windows

-On Microsoft Windows platforms, in the event of an unrecoverable MCEs, the system generates a BugCheck — also called a STOP error, or a Blue Screen of Death.
+On Microsoft Windows platforms, in the event of an unrecoverable MCE, the system generates a BugCheck — also called a STOP error, or a Blue Screen of Death.

 More recent versions of Windows use the Windows Hardware Error Architecture (WHEA), and generate STOP code 0x124, WHEA_UNCORRECTABLE_ERROR.
-The four parameters (in parenthesis) will vary, but the first is always 0x0 for an MCE.
+The four parameters (in parentheses) will vary, but the first is always 0x0 for an MCE.
 Example: